dshawul/NebulaSEM/README.md

-## Solver
+## NebulaSEM

-Solver is an experimental finite volume and discontinous galerkin code for solving partial differential equations.
+NebulaSEM is an experimental finite volume and discontinous galerkin code for solving partial differential equations.

 ### Build

-To build and install Solver
+To build and install NebulaSEM

     mkdir build && cd build
     cmake -DCMAKE_BUILD_TYPE=release -DCMAKE_INSTALL_PREFIX=.. ..
     make && make install

-This will install three tools for pre-processing, solution and post-processing.
+This will install tools for pre-processing, solution and post-processing.
-The tool 'mesh' generates the grid, 'solver' does the solution and 'prepare' does various post-processing.
+The tool 'mesh' generates the grid, 'prepare' does various pre- and post-processing, and several other binaries for solving PDEs e.g. euler, convection etc

 ### Testing